United States Army Parachute Team: History

-The Strategic Army Corps Sport Parachute Team (STRAC) was originally conceived by Brigadier General Joseph Stilwell.
+The Strategic Army Command Parachute Team (STRAC) was originally conceived by Brigadier General Joseph Stilwell in 1959.
 The first STRAC team consisted of 19 military parachutists.
 This unofficial unit competed successfully in parachute competitions, provided assistance to the military in the development of modern parachuting techniques and equipment, and provided support for U.S. Army public relations and recruiting.
-In 1959, the team was formally organized and later redesignated as the U.S. Army's official aerial demonstration unit on June 1, 1961.
+In 1959, the team was formally organized and later redesignated as the U.S. Army's official aerial demonstration unit on 15 June 1961.

 Unit organization

 The STRAC is part of the United States Army Marketing and Engagement Brigade, headquartered at Fort Knox, Kentucky.
 The parachute team is garrisoned at Fort Bragg, North Carolina, and has several dedicated facilities in the area.
 These facilities include an aviation support facility, a team headquarters facility, and a dedicated team drop zone.
-The team itself is composed of about 95 men and women and divided into several smaller task-oriented subunits, also called teams or sections.
+The team itself is composed of more than 100 men and women and divided into several smaller task-oriented subunits, also called teams or sections.
 The support elements include an aviation section, a headquarters section, a media-relations section, and a supply section.
-The administrative and support personnel make up about half of the unit's end strength, and provide invaluable logistical support for the demonstrators and competitors as they perform their duties in the US and abroad.
-The team's operational elements include two demonstration teams, a four-way relative work team, a style and accuracy team, a tandem section, and most recently, a canopy swoop team.
+The team includes two demonstration teams, a four-way relative work team, a style and accuracy team, a tandem section, and most recently, a canopy swoop team.